 POS based tipping: This feature allows tips entered into the POS to be included with the purchase request to the EFTPOS terminal.

 Pay at Table: This feature is designed for hospitality dining environments but can be implemented for other uses.
 Pay at Table changes the integration model by allowing the EFTPOS terminal to initiate a transaction.
 When Pay at Table is initiated on the EFTPOS terminal it will send a request to the POS to return a table total or held sale.
 The cardholder can then complete payment on the EFTPOS terminal and once completed the EFTPOS terminal will update the POS to close the table or sale.
 For detailed information on Pay at Table please see the feature page here.

 Settlement inquiry: This feature is a request to the terminal to return the current or a previous dates settlement report.
 It allows the POS to request a settlement report from the EFTPOS terminal without requiring a settlement.
 The request will trigger the terminal to prompt the merchant to select the current day or another date and then return the report to the POS.

 Get last transaction: A feature that gives the user the option to ask the EFTPOS terminal the outcome of the last transaction, which can include printing the receipt.

-Ability to suppress Merchant Password from POS for refund: * This feature give POS vendors the ability to handle the secure merchant password prompt on the POS instead of the eftpos terminal.
-Given the security check is already done on the POS, the eftpos terminal will directly access refunds.
+Ability to suppress Merchant Password from POS for refund and MOTO: * This feature give POS vendors the ability to handle the secure merchant password prompt on the POS instead of the EFTPOS terminal.
+Given the security check is already done on the POS, the EFTPOS terminal will directly access refunds or MOTO.